vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 <figure> <img src = "../assets/images/02_maya_tree_03.gif"></figure>

 ### Making Primary Branches
-- Extrude 2 segments that around the same size and will be equal to the diameter of your new branch.
+- Extrude 2 segments that are around the same size and will be equal to the diameter of your new branch.
 Extrude once more to continue the trunk.

 <figure> <img src = "../assets/images/02_maya_tree_04.gif"></figure>

 - In the 2 segments we extruded, we want to extrude a new branch that has 16 sides.
-To do this we will select 12 faces.
-6 on the top and 6 on the bottom.
+To do this we will select 12 faces: 6 on the top and 6 on the bottom.
 You can notice that the border of these selected faces has 16 sides.

 <figure> <img src = "../assets/images/02_maya_tree_05.gif"></figure>